Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 \subsection{Outline of the general strategy to build components of supermultiplets}

-In this section we will present the general strategy to construct certain components of supermultiplets as composite operators made of $\varphi, \Psi, f$ in the free theory at strong coupling.
-For fixed length $L$, the operators in a given superconformal multiplet are completely characterized by the requirement that the $(L+1)$-point correlation function\footnote{ The notation $\langle \dots \rangle^{(0)}$ indicates that the correlator is computed by Wick contractions.}
+In this section we present the general strategy to construct certain components of supermultiplets as composite operators made of $(\varphi, \Psi, f)$ in the free theory at strong coupling.
+For fixed length $L$, the operators in a given superconformal multiplet are completely characterized by the requirement that the $(L+1)$-point correlation function\footnote{The notation $\langle \dots \rangle^{(0)}$ indicates that the correlator is computed by Wick contractions.}

 is annihilated by the generators of $\mathfrak{osp}(4^*|4)$ in the appropriate representation.
-In practice, we will be interested in constructing only certain components of a given superconformal multipltet $\mathcal{L}_{s,[a,b]}^{\h}$, see \eqref{L00Structure}, \eqref{L[a,b]_s}, represented in superspace by $\mathscr{O}^{(L)}$, namely the superconformal primary transforming in the $[a,b]^{\h}_s$ representation and its (unique) superconformal descendant in the $[a,b+2]^{\h+2}_s$ representation.
-Following the notation introduced in Section \ref{sec:kinematics}, see equation \eqref{Otcomponent}, \eqref{Ottildecomponent} which we report here for convenience
+In practice, we will only be interested in constructing certain specific components of a given superconformal multiplet $\mathcal{L}_{s,[a,b]}^{\h}$ among those listed in \eqref{L[a,b]_s} (see \eqref{L00Structure} for the case $a=b=s=0$).
+We adopt the previously introduced notation to denote with $\mathscr{O}^{(L)}$ the operator associated with the whole multiplet in superspace, and we shall be interested in the construction of the superconformal primary of the multiplet, transforming in the $[a,b]^{\h}_s$ representation, as well as its (unique) superconformal descendant in the $[a,b+2]^{\h+2}_s$ representation.
+Following the notation introduced in Section \ref{sec:kinematics}, we will refer to such two components as $\mathcal{O}^{(L)}$ and $\widetilde{\mathcal{O}}^{(L)}$ respectively, defined by

-we will refer to them as $\mathcal{O}^{(L)}$ and $\widetilde{\mathcal{O}}^{(L)}$ respectively.
-The correlators involving these components are still invariant under the bosonic subalgebra of the full superconformal algebra $\mathfrak{osp}(4^*|4)$, but are invariant only with respect to half of the fermionic generators, more precisely\footnote{Notice that we dropped ${}^{(0)}$, since this is a kinematical statement which holds in the interacting theory as well.}
+which trivially generalizes \eqref{Otcomponent} and \eqref{Ottildecomponent} to generic long multiplets.
+The correlators involving these components are still invariant under the bosonic subalgebra of the full superconformal algebra $\mathfrak{osp}(4^*|4)$, but are invariant only with respect to half of the fermionic generators.
+More precisely\footnote{Note that we dropped ${}^{(0)}$ in \eqref{invariancefor5pt} and \eqref{invariancefor5pt2}, since they represent kinematical statements which hold in the interacting theory as well.}